-Primarily this is a collection of love letters written between 1942-1944 to Gertha Barbara Jean Sykes residing in St. Louis, Missouri and James NMI Dansby, an African-American soldier in the United States Army.
-There are also letters from two other Army soldiers, Jack Smith, stationed in the Pacific and Benjamin D. Collins, an aircompany soldier, whom Sykes married in 1949.
+This is primarily a collection of love letters written in the period 1942-1944 by James NMI Dansby, an African-American in the United States Army, to Gertha Barbara Jean Sykes, residing in St. Louis, Missouri.
+There are also letters from two other Army soldiers, Jack Smith, stationed in the Pacific and Benjamin D. Collins, another soldier, whom Sykes married in 1949.

 There are no letters written during Dansby's time in the Philippines and those mailed from Japan do not contain information about the war.
-Nevertheless, the collection provides a good insight into a soldier's life, contains numerous examples of military censorship of correspondence, and some reactions to the Jim Crow laws in place at the time.
+Nevertheless, the collection provides a good insight into a black soldier's life during World War II, contains numerous examples of military censorship of correspondence, and some reactions to the Jim Crow laws in place at the time.

 In addition to letters to Sykes and few letters addressed to Collins, the collection contains a certificate of marriage between Sykes and Collins, postcards issued by the War Department notifying Sykes of Dansby's assignments to new installations, and stamped envelopes accompanying almost every letter.